aimms/documentation/pro/ad-man-non-member.rst

     setspn -a HTTP/pro.myhost.com ADUser

-If needed, you can associate multiple SPNs with a single service account. **Important notice:** do not run this command for PRO server instances that ARE in the AD domain.
+If needed, you can associate multiple SPNs with a single service account.

+.. warning:: Do not run this command for PRO server instances that ARE in the AD domain.
 Running the command will result in breaking AD functionality (and this can be fixed by invoking setspn -d ...).

 You can check which SPNs are associated with the account by entering